adityamadan23/adityamadan23/README.md

-### Hi there 👋 Welcome to my profile
+### 👋 Hey there

 I'm Aditya, feel free to call me Adi.
 I work as a Software Engineer at Google.
-I work on Distributed Cloud Networking Infrastructure, mainly with C++.
+I work on Distributed Systems in C++.

 I'm interested in the following areas 👇
 - Quantitative Finance Algorithmic Research & Development